message/iata/AE.md

 - domestic workers who are traveling with the sponsor or with the first degree family members of the sponsor;
 - passengers younger than 12 years;
 - passengers with disabilities.
-9. Passengers entering Dubai (DXB) or Al Maktoum (DWC) must have a printed negative COVID-19 RT-PCR test taken at most 72 hours before departure of the last direct flight to United Arab Emirates.
+9. Passengers entering Dubai (DXB) or Al Maktoum (DWC) must have a printed negative COVID-19 RT-PCR test taken at most 72 hours before departure from the first embarkation point.
 The test result must be in Arabic or English and must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
-The test result must have a QR code for passengers arriving from Egypt, Ethiopia, Lebanon or Sudan.
+The test result must have a QR code for passengers arriving from Egypt, Ethiopia or Lebanon.
 - This does not apply to:
 - nationals of United Arab Emirates and their parents, spouses, children and siblings;
 - domestic workers who are traveling with the sponsor or with the first degree family members of the sponsor;
 - passengers arriving from Afghanistan, Bangladesh, Congo (Dem.
 Rep.), Ethiopia, India, Liberia, Namibia, Nepal, Nigeria, Pakistan, Sierra Leone, South Africa, Sri Lanka, Sudan, Uganda, Viet Nam or Zambia;
 - passengers younger than 12 years;
-- passengers with disabilities.
+- passengers with disabilities;
+- passengers arriving from France, Germany, Spain or Switzerland with a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V. The certificate must be issued in France, Germany, Spain, Switzerland or United Arab Emirates.
 10. Passengers entering Ras Al Khaimah (RKT) must have a printed negative COVID-19 PCR test taken at most 72 hours before departure of the last direct flight to United Arab Emirates.
 The test result must be in Arabic or English and must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
 - This does not apply to:
 - nationals of United Arab Emirates;